aflaxman/dp_2020_census/intro.md

 Introduction
 ============

-Census is important.
+In the United States, the Decennial Census is an important part of democratic governance.
+Every ten years, the US Census Bureau is consititutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.
+The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.

-The 2020 US Census will use a new approach, Differential Privacy (DP), to protect respondent confidentiality; this approach is based on X years of computer science research, and affords the full disclosure of the method.
-Although this approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data if the new approach produces counts that are substantially noisier than the previous method.
-Differential Privacy is new and unknown.
-And also important, (1) participation is compulsory, including vulnerable populations, so privacy is paramount and also required by law; (2) democratic process relies on representation, and census is how we determine that, and also apportionment of public funds/services; (3) perception of privacy will reduce cost of running census.
-Past approach to DAS is swapping, and is security through obscurity, generally considered bad design in cryptography.
+Data from the decennial census will also be used extensively by sociologists, economists, demographers, and other researchers, and it will also inform strategic decisions in the private and non-profit sectors, and facilitate the accurate weighting of subsequent population surveys for the next decade.

-To date, there is a lack of empirical examination of DP in census DAS.
+The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.
+This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.
+Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.

-Code and theory is starting to emerge.[refs to census pubs, danah boyd's whitepaper]
+To date, there is a lack of empirical examination of DP in census DAS, but the approach was applied to the 2018 end-to-end test of the decennial census, and computer code used for this test as well as accompaning exposition has recently been released publicly by the Census Bureau.[refs to census pubs, danah boyd's whitepaper]

-We quantified the error and empirical privacy loss and compare it to the error and privacy of a more familiar sample-down algorithm.
+We used the recently released code, preprints, and data files to quantify the error introduced by the E2E disclosure avoidance system when Census Bureau used it to guarantee differential privacy for the 1940 US Census (for which the full data has previously been released) at a range of privacy loss budgets.
+We also developed an empirical measure of privacy loss and used it to compare the error and privacy of the DP approach to that of a simple-random-sampling approach to protecting privacy.